 Is a vacation on the dreamy Greek isles of Santorini, Mykonos and Rhodes on your bucket list?
 These are three of the most popular Greek islands, and for good reason.
 Situated in the clear blue waters of the Aegean Sea, they are stops on this amazing Greek Isles cruise from Athens.

-You can visit these islands and more awesome destinations on a 7-night cruise with Norwegian Cruise Line.
+You can visit these islands and more stunning destinations on a 7-night cruise with Norwegian Cruise Line.
 Without the hassle of domestic flights or island hopping!

 In this article you will find a suggestion for a 10-night package for a fantastic Mediterranean cruise from Athens, Greece.
-The package is 2 days (3 nights) in Athens followed by a 7 night (8 days) cruise with Norwegian Cruise Line.
+The package is 3 nights (2 days) in Athens followed by a 7 night (8 days) cruise with Norwegian Cruise Line.

 Best of all, it’s easy to book yourself.
 This way you have complete control over your vacation!
 And you can, of course, extend your stay with more pre- or post-cruise hotel nights!

 3 nights Athens + 7 night Greek Isles Cruise

 If you’re looking for a warm and welcoming destination to start your cruise vacation, Athens is the perfect place.
 You’ll have 2 days to explore this exciting city before heading off on your voyage of discovery.

 Start with an early morning excursion to the famous Acropolis, then take in some delicious Greek food at lunchtime, enjoy a cocktail by the Aegean sea in the evening and watch as night falls over this ancient city.

 There’s so much to see and do that it’ll be hard to pack it all into just two days.
 But that’s ok, just extend your stay with more hotel nights if you want to, and book your flights to match your itinerary.